Irma la Douce: Production

 The film was conceived in 1962 as a vehicle for Marilyn Monroe.
 The project would have reunited her with Wilder and Lemmon, both of whom had worked with her on Some Like It Hot.
 After Monroe's death, Shirley MacLaine was cast in the film after starring in The Apartment.
 MacLaine was paid $350,000 plus a percentage.

+While the film was mostly shot at the Samuel Goldwyn Studio in Hollywood, some exteriors were shot around Paris: Les Halles, the church of Saint-Étienne-du-Mont, and the banks of the Seine.

 Reception

-The film was successful, grossing $25,246,588 worldwide on a budget of $5 million.
-It was the fifth highest-grossing film of 1963, earning an estimated $12 million in North America.
+The film was successful, grossing $25,246,588 in the United States and Canada on a budget of $5 million.
+It was the fifth highest-grossing film of 1963, earning an estimated $12 million in rentals in the United States and Canada.
 Irma la Douce earned over $15 million in worldwide rentals, but because of profit participation for Wilder and the two stars, United Artists only made a profit of $440,000 during the film's theatrical run.
+It was the most popular film of all time in the Netherlands with admissions of 3.6 million.

 Bosley Crowther of The New York Times called it "a brisk and bubbly film" with Lemmon "little short of brilliant" and MacLaine having "a wonderously casual and candid air that sweeps indignation before it and leaves one sweetly enamoured of her."
 Variety praised the "scintillating performances" by Lemmon and MacLaine but thought that the film "lacks the originality of some of Wilder's recent efforts" and that the 147-minute running time was "an awfully long haul for a frivolous farce."
 Philip K. Scheuer of the Los Angeles Times reported that "I found it a brilliant, though outrageously outspoken comedy."
 Richard L. Coe of The Washington Post panned the film as "overblown and overlong, two hours and three quarters tediously spent on a single joke."
 The Monthly Film Bulletin wrote, "Though the film stretches for two and a third hours, and rarely ventures away from the two principals and the studio-built Rue Casanova, the humour and spontaneity endure surprisingly well ... most credit goes to Shirley MacLaine and Jack Lemmon for yet another tour de force of comedy playing."
-The film gave 76% ratings on Rotten Tomatoes based on 21 reviews.
+The film has a rating of 76% on Rotten Tomatoes based on 21 reviews.